Actos Bladder Cancer SettlementPress Release

-This warning comes after a review of data from a five-year interim analysis of an ongoing study of Actos by the manufacturer, Takeda Pharmaceutical Co.
+On June 15, 2011 The FDA issued an Actos FDA Bladder Cancer Warning with regards to an increased bladder cancer risk associated with the use of the diabetes drug Actos.
+This warning comes after a review of data from a five-year interim analysis of an ongoing study of Actos by Takeda.

 Prior to the FDA warning - several Eurpoean Markets, France and Germany, suspended the use of Actos, citing concerns over an increased risk of patients developing bladder cancer.